 Cognitive Behavioral Therapy

-Cognitive behavioral therapy and dialectical behavioral therapy are closely related in that they both seek to use the therapeutic platform to help change behavior.
-Behavioral therapy goes beyond traditional talk therapy where the problem is a matter of discovery.
+Cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT) are closely related in that they both seek to use the therapeutic platform to help change behavior.
+Behavioral therapy goes beyond traditional talk therapy, which focuses on self-discovery.
 Instead, therapeutic treatment methods like CBT and DBT specify a problem in behavior and create solutions.
-Cognitive behavioral therapy uses a change of thought to encourage change whereas dialectical behavioral therapy uses language and communication to encourage change.
+Cognitive behavioral therapy uses a change of thought to encourage change, whereas dialectical behavioral therapy uses language and communication to encourage change.

 Sound Recovery Solutions incorporates both cognitive behavioral therapy as well as dialectical behavioral therapy in our treatment programs for addiction.
-Our licensed clinicians and counselors employ CBT and DBT skills in their individual as well as group therapy sessions.
-In addition, we offer educational course times for clients where they can learn more about CBT and DBT skills, picking up extra tools for their ability to confidently manage their emotions.
+Our licensed clinicians and counselors employ CBT and DBT skills in their individual and group therapy sessions.
+In addition, we offer educational courses for clients who wish to learn more about CBT and DBT skills, picking up extra tools to confidently manage their emotions.

 Sound Recovery Solutions empowers men and women to become efficient and responsible leaders in their own lives and their communities.
-We offer partial hospitalization, intensive outpatient, and outpatient programs all of which seek to give clients the skills they need to live successfully for more information call 561-666-7427.
+We offer partial hospitalization, intensive outpatient and outpatient programs all of which seek to give clients the skills they need to live successfully for more information call 561-279-3860.